Lexicon

 ORIGINAL

 Bitcoin mining as permissionless, counterparty-risk-free conversion of electricity to bearer asset.
-Establishes opportunity cost of electricity; floors cognitive pricing.
-Provides settlement infrastructure for agents lacking legal personhood (satisfies three properties: dilution immunity, permissionless finality, energy-anchored convertibility).
+Establishes the opportunity cost of electricity; floors cognitive pricing.
+Provides settlement infrastructure for agents lacking legal personhood, satisfying three properties: dilution immunity, permissionless finality, energy-anchored convertibility.

 Proposal Operator (A19)